Josiah Tattnall III

-Commodore Josiah Tattnall (November 9, 1795 – June 14, 1871) was an officer in the United States Navy during the War of 1812, the Second Barbary War and the Mexican–American War.
-He later served in the Confederate Navy during the American Civil War.
+Commodore Josiah Tattnall (November 9, 1795 – June 14, 1871) was a United States Navy officer during the War of 1812, the Second Barbary War, the Mexican–American War and the Second Opium War.
+He later served in the Confederate States Navy during the American Civil War.

 Schooling and War of 1812

 Josiah was the son of Josiah Tattnall, who was Governor and U.S. Senator from Georgia.
 He was born on his father's Bonaventure Plantation, near Savannah, Georgia.
 After studying in England, he was appointed a midshipman on January 1, 1812, and attended the Naval academy at Washington, D.C., until 1 August when he was assigned to the frigate Constellation.

-When his ship tried to slip out to sea, the strong British squadron operating in the Chesapeake Bay forced her to put into Norfolk, Virginia.
-Constellation remained bottled up in Hampton Roads for the duration of the War of 1812, but Tattnall and his comrades still managed to get into the fray.
-He was among the 100 or so sailors and marines assigned to the shore battery on Craney Island.
+When his ship tried to slip out to sea, the Royal Navy squadron operating in the Chesapeake Bay forced her to flee to Norfolk, Virginia.
+Constellation remained bottled up in Hampton Roads for the duration of the war, and Tattnall was among the 100 or so sailors and marines assigned to the shore battery on Craney Island.
 On June 22, 1813, the British attempted to carry the island by storm in preparation for an attack on nearby Norfolk.
-Tattnall's battery and a force of American boats gave the attackers a sound rebuff that deterred the British from further attempts to take the city.
+Tattnall's battery and a force of American boats resisted the attack, which deterred the British from further attempts to take the city.

-In April 1814, Midshipman Tattnall was detached from Constellation and, by August 24, was in command of a force of employees from the Washington Navy Yard.
+In April 1814, Tattnall was detached from Constellation and, by August 24, was in command of a force of employees from the Washington Navy Yard.
 He led them into the Battle of Bladensburg in an unsuccessful effort to stop the British advance on the American capital.
-On October 14, he was ordered to Savannah for duty on Epervier.
+On October 14, he was ordered to Savannah, Georgia for duty on USS Epervier.
 In May 1815, that sloop sailed for the Mediterranean with Commodore Stephen Decatur's squadron to engage the Barbary Pirates in Algiers in the Second Barbary War.
 On June 17, she participated in the capture of the frigate Mashouda and, two days later, of the brig Estedio.
 In July, when Epervier was ordered back to the United States with dispatches, Tattnall remained in the Mediterranean in Constellation.
 In January 1817, he transferred to Ontario and returned in her to the United States.